The shortest pencil is longer than the longest memory. This is how note-taking works.

 New ideas raised: Meetings often unveil groundbreaking ideas.
 Capture these innovative ideas for future reference and exploration.
 Do not let those lightbulb moments fade into nothing!
 Taking meeting notes and highlighting them is essential for success.
 These are the gems that could change the game.

-Any questions that arise: During meetings, questions may arise that are either resolved on the spot or left unanswered, requiring follow-up.
-Documenting these ensures that no important issues or conflicts are overlooked.
+Any questions that arise: During meetings, questions may arise that are resolved on the spot or require follow-up.
+Documenting these ensures no important issues are overlooked.

 Key decisions made: It is crucial to document both the next steps and deadlines for any action items discussed during the meeting.
 Make sure to attach any necessary documents to complete the report.